shfrlabs/Taskie/README.md

 - Reminders - set a custom notification to appear at your chosen time.
 - Subtasks - split any task into managable chunks.
 - List customization - change a list's emoji, *wallpaper*, and *font* (*Pro only*)
+- Attachments - add files to task to organize your life further. (*Pro only*)

 ## 🦾 Why should I get Pro?
 *(I won't nag you in the app, don't worry)*

 You can get Pro for its current and future features:
-- [x] priority support
+- priority support
-- [x] advanced list customization
+- advanced list customization
-- [ ] task attachments
+- task attachments
-- [ ] kanban/Trello-like view for specific list groups

 ..all for a small price of $1.99 (lifetime) or 0.99 zł in Poland.